|

 Ormskirk and Liverpool trains, with class 142 and 156 DMUs being common.

-In the 80s, an AC electric locomotive could often be seen here stabled in-between
+In the 80s, an AC electric locomotive could often be seen here stabled in-between turns.

 Many